cap-js/docs/node.js/cds-i18n.md

 :::

-With that configuration, we'll search for subfolders named `_i18n` in the neighborhood of model sources, plus load .properties files from `<cds.root>/app/browse/webapp/i18n`, i.e.:
+With that configuration, we'll search for subfolders named `_i18n` in the neighborhood of model sources, plus load .properties files from `<cds.root>/app/browse/webapp/i18n`, that is:

 ```js
 [dev] cds repl